ChenChaorong/CytoCensus/README.md

 The latest compiled releases can be found here: https://github.com/dwaithe/QBrain/releases/
-Simply download the version for your operating system and run the software directly
+Simply download the version for your operating system and run the software directly.

 ## FAQ
 * Q: The software is slow to load A: It should only be slow the first time you run it on a particular computer.
 Subsequent usuage should be much faster.